jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Update multiple records in a single REST call.md

           entity: customers
           method: update
           function: rest-update-customer
-# Use functionParameters for values that must be evaluated statically,
+          # Use functionParameters for values that must be evaluated
-# across all the records.
+          # statically, across all the records.
           # All records in the list will be updated to Bronze.
           functionParameters:
             customerType: Bronze
-# Use data to define the required REST paramameter fields to be updated
+          # Use data to define the required REST paramameter fields
+          # to be updated.
           data: =@ctx.datasources.customers.{"id":id, "firstName":firstName, "lastName":lastName, "companyName":companyName}[]
 ```
 :::